Skip to Content

 <COMMAND BYTE><data><END OF COMMAND>

+A standard chat data block begins with a COMMAND BYTE (see below), followed by variable-length data, and ends with the CHAT_END_OF_COMMAND byte.
 Command boundaries are determined solely by the CHAT_END_OF_COMMAND byte.
-All commands follow this structure except the initial handshake and CHAT_FILE_BLOCK data blocks, which omit the CHAT_END_OF_COMMAND byte.
+The only exceptions are the initial handshake exchange and CHAT_FILE_BLOCK data blocks, which omit the CHAT_END_OF_COMMAND byte.

 Command Byte Values